learn-co-students/js-basics-create-HTML-from-JSON-lab-london-fe-082018/README.md

 To get started, take a look at the files `index.js` and `movies.json`.
 All of our data is in a separate file from our JavaScript.
 Since it is a local file, the easiest way to get access to it would be to include an HTML script tag within `index.html`.
-Add the following to the file, just before adding a`index.js` script tag:
+Add the following to the file, right down the bottom:

 ```html
 <script type="text/javascript" src="movies.json"></script>
 <script type="text/javascript" src="index.js"></script>
 ```

-Now, since `movies.json` is loaded up first, we should have access to the JSON content as the `movies` variable.
+Now, since `movies.json` is loaded up first, we will have access to the JSON content as the `movies` variable.

 With the script tags in place, if you open up `index.html` in your browser and